 I am born and raised in Coeur d’ Alene, Idaho and blessed to be a fifth generation North Idahoan.
 Growing up in a logging family I was taught two of the most important principles at an early age: integrity & hard work.
 Both are vital components in real estate and daily life.
 I am married to an amazing woman who is extremely passionate about animals & interior design (White Brick Interiors).
-We also have three rescue dogs of our own and baby girl Joey, born in December of 2017.
+We also have three rescue dogs of our own and baby girl, Joey.

 I graduated from Coeur d’ Alene High School and obtained my Bachelors Degree in Business Administration (Lewis & Clark State College), after doing the majority of my undergraduate education at Arizona State University.
 I had been in the commercial lighting industry for previous 9 years, including starting my own business and later selling it to a publicly traded energy firm.
 I have had a real estate license in Idaho and Arizona (non continually) since 2006.

 I absolutely love the commercial side of real estate working with business owners, investors and other real estate aficionados to find investments that perfectly fit the desired requirements.
 Being an entrepreneur myself allows me to understand a business owners underlying needs and get as creative as possible to accomplish our common goal.